protoarch/angular/libs/ab/README.md

 ## Documentation 1: Initializing

-@protoarch.angular/ab declares just one directive called `*ABVersion`.
+@protoarch.angular/ab declares just one directive called `*prtAbVersion`.
 The directive is structural and it's used to wrap parts of the HTML that you want to A/B test.

 In order to use this directive, you need to import the module `AbModule` wherever you need it.